MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 ### Shopify

 You must have:

-- A Shopify account.
+- A Shopify account
-- A Shopify online store.
+- A Shopify online store

 Learn more about how to create Shopify trials and recommended settings at [Creating and Setting Up Shopify Account](shopify-account.md).